craftworkgames/craftworkgames.github.io/docs/features/2d-animations/animatedsprite/animatedsprite.md

 This page is **up to date** for MonoGame.Extended `@mgeversion@`.
 If you find outdated information, [please open an issue](https://github.com/craftworkgames/craftworkgames.github.io/issues).
 :::

 In the [previous document](/docs/features/2d-animations/spritesheet/spritesheet.md) about `SpriteSheets` we went over how to create a `SpriteSheet`, define animations, and retrieve the animations from it.
-Doing this only gives use the `SpriteSheetAnimation` instance for that animation, which we then have to create an `AnimationController` with to manage that single animation.
+Doing this only gives us the `SpriteSheetAnimation` instance for that animation, which we then have to create an `AnimationController` with to manage that single animation.

 However, typically a `SpriteSheet` is going to contain several animations related to a single concept, like all of the animations for a player.
 To better manage controlling the animations from the `SpriteSheet` we can use the `AnimatedSprite` class.